Visit Baja California, Mexico

 Posada La Poza is a charming 8 room boutique hotel with great hospitality.

-The Guaycura Boutique Hotel is located in the center of Todos Santos with just 14 bedrooms in a quiet part of town.
+The Guaycura Boutique Hotel is located in the centre of Todos Santos with just 14 bedrooms in a quiet part of town.

 The Todos Santos Inn was built in the mid 19th century, this former home of a sugar baron has been lovingly restored into a charming boutique property set in a quiet location in central Todos Santos.